magento/devdocs/guides/v2.1/cloud/project/project-upgrade-parent.md

   - Cloud
   - Upgrade
 ---
-Upgrades and patches contains detailed release notes for the Cloud tools, and information on how to upgrade the ece-tools package, upgrade {{site.data.var.ece}}, and apply custom patches and hotfixes.
+Upgrades and patches contains detailed release notes for the ece-tools, and information on how to upgrade the ece-tools package, upgrade {{site.data.var.ece}}, and apply custom patches and hotfixes.

 {{site.data.var.ece}} checks for pending patches and updates whenever you push code changes to the remote environment.